 It is impossible to protect client data if you do not know its location.
 The cloud now allows users to store client data in several locations.
 Storage methods include Google Drive and Microsoft’s SharePoint, each of which is extremely easy to use and implement across the entirety of the firm.
 Once everyone is working within a single structure, it is easier to obtain and systematize information.
-The icing on the cake is only one system has to be monitored for breaches and updated with the latest digital security improvements.
+The icing on the cake is that only one system has to be monitored for breaches and updated with the latest digital security improvements.

 Your Response Plan Should be Prepared and Ready to Go

 Law firms need detailed data protection and data recovery plans in place.
 This plan should be prepared well in advance to reduce the amount of time necessary to remedy the breach.
 The response time must also include a PR strategy that minimizes the hit to your firm’s reputation.
-After all, law firms are have a duty of care to safeguard client data at all times.
+After all, law firms have a duty of care to safeguard client data at all times.
 The American Bar Association (ABA) code of conduct mandates attorneys make all reasonable efforts to prevent access or disclosure of client information to those without the proper authorization.
 A single data breach has the potential to result in a harsh regulatory fine or even a malpractice lawsuit.